 in the next few days and weeks.

 and there were more people.

-But no one remembered the ancient city
+no one talked about the ancient city

 with the grand temples and civic centers